The moduli space of $G$-algebras: Construction of orbit parametrizations

-\begin{definition} We define $\Mg$ to be the functor taking a commutative ring $R$ to the set of isomorphism classes of pairs $(S,x)$, where $S/R$ is a $\gp$-algebra and $x\in S$ is a normal element.
-We define $\MMg$ to be the subfunctor of pairs $(S,x)$ with $x$ self-dual. \end{definition}
+\begin{definition} $\Mg$ is the functor taking a commutative ring $R$ to the set of isomorphism classes of pairs $(S,x)$, where $S/R$ is a $\gp$-algebra and $x\in S$ is a normal element.
+We define $\MMg$ similarly but with $x$ self-dual. \end{definition}

-The functors $\Mg$ and $\MMg$ are representable by affine schemes over $\Z$, which we construct as subquotients of the group of units in the group algebra of $G$.
+These functors are representable by affine schemes over $\Z$, which we construct as subquotients of the group of units in the group algebra of $G$.
 The functor of commutative rings